Three FIU Business women recognized by CREW.

 The awards were presented on December 12, 2012 at a luncheon at the Four Seasons that drew more than 100 real estate attorneys, brokers, owners and lenders.
 A third FIU student, Francine Rozental, studying for a master’s in interior architecture, also was awarded a $1,000 scholarship.

-Tags: College of Business, FIU, FIU Business, Florida International University, Latosha Miller, Shirley Baruk, Suzanne Hollander, Tibor and Sheila Hollo School of Real Estate
+Tags: College of Business, FIU, FIU College of Business, Florida International University, Latosha Miller, Shirley Baruk, Suzanne Hollander, Tibor and Sheila Hollo School of Real Estate

 Is this your first time here?
 Subscribe to our